biotope/biotope-element/docs/lifecycle.md

 In `biotope-element`however, this order is switched for render optimization purposes.

 ### attributeChangedCallback
-This hooks is called when an attribute has changed on the component.
+This hook is called when an attribute has changed on the component.
 It can trigger a new render if it determines that the props need to be changed.
 If they don't, no new render will be triggered.

 You can use this function for 2 main purposes.
 Here is an example: